 These insurance providers may not be available in all states.

 In some states, it is against the law for insurance companies to use your credit score to calculate your rate.
-Currently, insurance companies in California, Hawaii, Massachusetts and Michigan cannot look at your credit history before selling you a policy.
+Currently, insurance companies in California, Hawaii, Massachusetts and Michigan cannot use your credit score as a rating factor when selling you a policy.
 But keep in mind that if you fail to make the payments, insurance companies in these states could still cancel your coverage.

 What else impacts my insurance rate?